Mister International 2014

 Mister International 2014 was the 9th edition of the Mister International pageant.
 It was held on February 14, 2015 at the Grand Ballroom, Grand Hilton Seoul in Seoul, South Korea.

 Jose Anmer Paredes of Venezuela crowned Neil Perez of the Philippines at the end of the event.
-This year, 29 contestants from around the world participated.
-This is the first time Philippines won the pageant.
+This year, 42 contestants from around the world participated.
+It was the first time the Philippines won the pageant.

+Background

+The Mister International 2014 finals in South Korea, originally scheduled for February 12, was postponed to February 14 due to the venue being unavailable, according to media reports.
+The pageant had initially been planned for October 2014, then moved to November 2014, before being rescheduled to February 2015.

 Results

 Placements

+This is the complete list of Mister International 2014 winners and their awards in order.